graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_LOAD_THRESHOLD`: If wait times for getting database connections go above this threshold, throttle queries until the wait times fall below the threshold.
-Value is in milliseconds, and defaults to 0 which turns throttling off and any associated statistics collection off.
+Value is in milliseconds, and defaults to 0 which turns throttling and any associated statistics collection off.
-- `GRAPH_LOAD_JAIL_THRESHOLD`: When the system is overloaded, any query that causes more than this fraction of the effort will be rejected for as long as the process is running (i.e., even after the overload situation is resolved) Defaults to 0.1
+- `GRAPH_LOAD_JAIL_THRESHOLD`: When the system is overloaded, any query that causes more than this fraction of the effort will be rejected for as long as the process is running (i.e., even after the overload situation is resolved) If this variable is not set, no queries will ever be jailed, but they will still be subject to normal load management when the system is overloaded.